YannKurzo/calculator/README.md

 - Operators (+,-,\*,/,^,%, unary minus -, implicit multiplication [2pi => 2\*pi])
 - Operator priority
 - Brackets
+- Basic mathematical functions
-- Functions
+- Some basic constants
-- Check entered string (function parameters, operation without operators, bracket problems, ...) (not perfect)
+- Saving results in temporary variables
 - Use the help command to get a list of available commands
 - Calculation using double type or mpfr library (see config.h file)
+- Check entered string (function parameters, operation without operators, bracket problems, ...) (not perfect)

 ##### Argument mode
 The program can be launched from a command line with multiple parameters.
 It will displays all the results separated by spaces and then automatically quit the program.